alesharay/kubernetes-vault/cka/9 - Practice Questions/Question 1.md

 Task -

-Create a new ClusterRole named deployment-clusterrole, which only allows to create the following resource types:
+Create a new ClusterRole named `deployment-clusterrole`, which only allows to create the following resource types:

 ✑ Deployment